 Most pages on most websites are meant to be 1-way.
 That is, they provide information to the visitor.
 For example, with comments, a blog allows readers to add short text messages in response to blog posts.
 By encouraging conversation and interaction, a user feels like a part of a community.
 This increases engagement and the time spent on the site.

 A dynamic blog helps remember information since readers associate what other lectors write about the subject.
 A clear benefit of a comment section for bloggers is getting instant feedback.
 If you make a mistake, a visitor might observe it and communicate with you through a comment.

 You can find user-generated content in the form of comments.
 This means that adequate comments augment your content quality in the eyes of search engines.

 Let’s say you’re interested in the business section of a newspaper.
 You would go to that category and read all the news related to business.
 No more, no less.
 The same happens when a blog uses categories.
 A user can sort blog posts by category.
 This allows a blogger to write about many different topics, letting readers center on topics of their interest.

-As you create categories for your blog, you may wonder how many categories should a blog have?
+As you create categories for your blog, you may wonder how many categories a blog should have?
 Many experts believe that it should be 8 categories at most.
 The sweet spot is between four to six categories.
-If you don’t follow these guidelines you may find your content gets harder to find.
+If you don’t follow these guidelines, your content may get harder to find.

-You’re visiting a website, and you want to know if it’s a blog or not.
-With the features I presented, you will know the category of a site.
+You’re visiting a website and want to know whether it’s a blog or not.
+With the features I presented, you will see the category of a site.
 Does it have entries or posts?
 This is where you will find text, images, audio, or video.
 Is it frequently updated?
 Is it arranged in reverse chronological order?
 Does it have a permalink?
 Does it have an archive section?
 Does it include comments?

-By answering these important questions you’ll know if a website is a blog.
+By answering these critical questions, you’ll know if a website is a blog.
 Many blogs begin humbly, being a 1-man operation.
 As time goes by, they may include more people on staff and become larger sites.
-No matter what, their essence is the same, they are blogs at heart.
+No matter what, their essence is the same; they are blogs at heart.